 iEngage Summer Civics Institute at TCU

-TCU hosted the second iEngage Summer Civics Institute at TCU from August 7-11, 2017.
+TCU will host the third iEngage Summer Civics Institute at TCU from August 6-10, 2018.
 Students will learn about advocacy topics, listen to guest speakers, and work in groups to complete a multimedia advocacy project and website.

 iEngage is a five-day day camp designed to help middle school students learn how to make a difference in their neighborhood, school, and community.
 Campers build important leadership skills through interactions with local civic leaders, simulations, and group projects.
 Camp activities include a visit to Fort Worth City Hall, visiting with elected officials, researching local community issues, and playing digital iCivics games.
 During the camp, students develop an advocacy project and website for a community issue they research and discuss.

 The institute culminates as campers present their projects to family and community members.
 By spending a week immersed in learning civic principles and engaging in fun, age-appropriate civic activities, campers will gain valuable civics content knowledge have opportunities to practice what they learn.

 Students, teachers, community members and the College of Education post about the camp on social media using the hashtag #frogsengage.